Chase Burns: Professional career

 The Cincinnati Reds selected Burns in the first round of the 2024 Major League Baseball draft with the second overall pick.
 On July 18, he signed with the team for $9.25 million, breaking the MLB signing bonus record set by Paul Skenes the year prior.
-After the draft Burns began working out at the Reds spring training site, Goodyear Ballpark, then was assigned to the Arizona Instructional League.
+After the draft, Burns began working out at the Reds spring training site, Goodyear Ballpark, and was then was assigned to the Arizona Instructional League.

 Burns made his professional debut with the Dayton Dragons on April 4, 2025, and swiftly advanced through the Reds minor league system.
-After three appearances in Single-A, Burns was elevated to the Chattanooga Lookouts.
-In eight appearances at the Double-A level, Burns added a changeup to his pitch mix.
-He soon joined the Louisville Bats for two starts, and was then promoted to the majors.
+After three appearances in High-A, he was promoted to the Double-A Chattanooga Lookouts.
+In eight appearances at the Double-A level, he added a changeup to his pitch mix.
+He soon joined the Triple-A Louisville Bats for two starts.
+Across 13 starts between the three clubs for the 2025 season, Burns had a 7-3 record, a 1.77 ERA, and 89 strikeouts across 66 innings.

 On June 24, 2025, the Reds promoted Burns to the big leagues for the first time.
 He was the first pitcher of the 2024 draft class to be promoted to the majors.
-He is the sixth Italian-born pitcher in Major League Baseball, and the first since the 2024 season.
-Burns made his debut against the New York Yankees, striking out eight batters, including five in a row to start the game.
-Burns became the first starting pitcher since at least the Expansion Era (1961) to strike out the first five batters to open a debut.
+He is also the sixth Italian-born pitcher in Major League Baseball, and the first since the 2024 season.
+Burns made his MLB debut as Cincinnati's starting pitcher against the New York Yankees and struck out eight batters, including five in a row to start the game.
+Amongst the five in a row, Burns struck out three MVPs in a row (Aaron Judge, Cody Bellinger, Paul Goldschmidt).
+He became the first starting pitcher since at least the Expansion Era (1961) to strike out the first five batters to open a debut.
 He allowed six hits, three earned runs, and earned a no-decision in his MLB debut.
-Chase struggled in his second outing giving up 7 runs while getting just one out in a blowout loss to the Boston Red Sox.
+Burns played the remainder of the season with the Reds.
+Across 13 games (eight starts) for Cincinnati for the season, Burns had a 0-3 record, a 4.57 ERA, and 67 strikeouts across 43 1/3 innings pitched.

+Burns was named to Cincinnati's Opening Day roster as a member of the club's starting rotation for the 2026 season.
+He earned his first major league win on March 30, 2026 against the Pittsburgh Pirates, pitching five scoreless innings and allowing one hit with three walks and seven strikeouts.
+On July 18, Burns signed a seven-year, $105 million contract extension with the Reds.
+He was selected for the 2026 Major League Baseball All-Star Game, alongside Sal Stewart.
+He did not make an appearance in the game due to a tight right groin.